 In the following, we propose a probabilistic technique to determine the quality of schema mappings in PDMS settings in a totally automated way and without any form of central coordination.
 As peers do not always share common data, mapping errors are typically difficult to discover from a local perspective in PDMS.
-Our methods are based on the analysis of cycles and parallels paths in the graph of schema mappings: after detecting mapping inconsistencies by comparing transitive closures of mapping operations, we build a global probabilistic inference model spanning the entire PDMS system.
+Our methods are based on the analysis of cycles and parallels paths in the graph of schema mappings: After detecting mapping inconsistencies by comparing transitive closures of mapping operations, we build a global probabilistic inference model spanning the entire PDMS system.
 We show how to construct this model in a totally decentralized way by involving local information only.
 We describe a decentralized and efficient method to derive mapping quality measures from our model.
 Our approach is based on a decentralized version of iterative sum-product message passing techniques (loopy belief propagation).
 We show how to embed our approach in PDMS systems with a very modest communication overhead by piggybacking on normal query processing operations.
-Finally, we present an evaluation of our techniques applied on large corpuses of automatically-generated schemas.
+Finally, we present a preliminary evaluation of our technique applied on both generated and real-world data.